-- or from the entire Event and may not take further part in the Competition/Event.
-Disqualification may also be retroactive - 2.
-Disqualification in Eventing can apply during the Competition at the discretion of the Ground Jury: - 2.1 For the most serious cases of abuse of Horse. - 2.2 For the most serious cases of Athletes misbehaviour. - 2.3 For disobeying a condition of entry or condition of use of ground imposed by a landowner on whose land an event is held. - 3.
-Disqualification in Eventing will apply automatically after the Competition: - 3.1 For having participated in a Competition without the appropriate eligibility requirements (Athlete or Horse). - 3.2 For having participated in a Competition without theappropriate registration (Athlete or Horse). - 3.3 For a Positive Test(s) for Substances listed on the FEI Equine Prohibited Substance list of an Athlete or Horse.
+- 1. Disqualification means that the Athlete, the Horse(s), and/or a combination of both is/are disqualified from the Competition at issue or from the entire Event and may not take further part in the Competition/Event.
+Disqualification may also be retroactive. - 2.
+Disqualification in Eventing can apply during the Competition at the discretion of the Ground Jury: - 2.1 For the most serious cases of abuse of Horse. - 2.2 For the most serious cases of Athletes misbehaviour. - 2.3 For disobeying a condition of entry or condition of use of grounds imposed by a landowner on whose land an event is held. - 3.
+Disqualification in Eventing will apply automatically after the Competition:

+- 3.1 For having participated in a Competition without the appropriate eligibility requirements (Athlete or Horse). - 3.2 For having participated in a Competition without the appropriate registration (Athlete or Horse). - 3.3 For a Positive Test(s) for Substances listed on the FEI Equine Prohibited Substance list of an Athlete or Horse.